dtinth/fiery/README.md

 - `dataRef` — A [`firebase.database.Reference`](https://firebase.google.com/docs/reference/js/firebase.database.Reference) representing the data reference to fetch.
 - Returns a `fiery.DataState<any>` wrapping the data (if it exists) or `null` otherwise.
+  - It also contains an _unstable_ method, `unstable_read()` for reading data synchronously.
+It [suspends rendering](https://reactjs.org/docs/react-api.html#reactsuspense) if data from Firebase is not ready.
+Note that this uses an _unstable_ API and is subject to change.

 ### `fiery.Data`